-These days, it seems like everyone is talking about gut health.
-And for good reason: Experts say that what’s going on in your belly is directly linked to your overall wellness, including stress levels, sleep quality, ability to focus, and risk of developing bigger issues like chronic inflammation and lowered immunity.
+These days, gut health is the talk of the town.
+And for good reason: experts say that what’s going on in your belly is directly linked to your overall wellness, including stress levels, sleep quality, and risk of developing bigger issues like chronic inflammation and lowered immunity.

 Just don’t forget to put on your superhuman cape when you’ve wiped your plate clean.

 With the “superhuman” egg breakfast recipe, your gut-friendly meal is served.

 2 eggs: boiled, poached, steamed, scrambled, fried—and eat the yolks too!

 Optional additional veggies: mushrooms, tomatoes, and zucchini or anything that’s fresh and in-season.